cypress-io/cypress-example-kitchensink/README.md

 relevant files in this repo are:
 - pipeline.yml - the pipeline itself. it has a step that runs cypress in dry run and then runs cypress workers in docker
-- docker-compose.yml - the docker compose file that runs the cypress workers
+- docker-compose.yml - the docker compose file that runs the cypress workers - does export of env vars
+- Dockerfile - a basic dockerfile of the app from the forked repo. it uses the manually pushed image of cypress from our public registry
+- script.py - a chatgpt provided code that splits the tests per docker worker
+- entrypoint.sh - the script in each docker worker that installs redefine, runs the python script and runs the tests

+FYI - if you care only about the workers and you want a faster cycle, checkout the step named "create specs.txt output" in pipeline.yml